Braided finite automata and representation theory: Introduction

 The material and the key results presented in this article are outlined as follows.

-Sections 2-5 offer basic introductory material especially adapted for the purposes of this study.
-Specifically, in Sections 2 and 3 we review basic ideas about finite automata, alphabets, words, languages as well as the definitions of deterministic and non-determinist automata (see also \cite{Lawson} and references therein).
-A brief description of probablistic and quantum automata is also presented.
+The article synthesises three distinct research themes: finite automata theory, quantum algebras and associated braid group representations, and the spectral decomposition of special integrable Hamiltonians, which are specific linear combinations of all length-one words of the braid group.
+Consequently, it is addressed to a general mathematical physics audience, algebraically inclined researchers, and those interested in quantum computing applications.
+Given these diverse target areas, the introductory review material presented in Sections 2 - 5, although extended, is necessary to help readers from different fields understand the core results in Sections 6 - 7.
+Specifically, in Sections 2 and 3 we review basic ideas about finite automata, alphabets, words, languages as well as the definitions of deterministic and non-deterministic automata (see also \cite{Lawson} and references therein).
+A brief description of probabilistic and quantum automata is also presented.
 Various simple examples are presented throughout these sections.
 In Section 4 we review basic definitions on Coxeter groups and recall the notion of weak order of sets and the associated word problem, which will be useful for the rest of the manuscript (see also \cite{Comb-book}).
-In Section 5, and specifically in Subsection 5.1 we recall the definition of Artin braid group and Hecke algebras and we also introduce the so called ``shuffle'' element of the Hecke algebra that yields all possible reduced words of the Hecke algebra in line with Matsumoto's solution of the word problem for Coxeter groups \cite{Matsu} (see also for instance \cite{Comb-book} and references therein).
+In Section 5, and specifically in Subsection 5.1 we recall the definition of Artin braid groups and Hecke algebras and we also introduce the so called ``shuffle'' element of the Hecke algebra that yields all possible reduced words of the Hecke algebra in line with Matsumoto's solution of the word problem for Coxeter groups \cite{Matsu} (see also for instance \cite{Comb-book} and references therein).
 In Subsection 5.2 we recall the definition of the algebra ${\mathfrak U}_q(\mathfrak{gl}_n),$ \cite{Drinfeld, Drinfeld2, Jimbo, Jimbo2} and briefly discuss the duality between the Hecke algebra ${\cal H}_N(q)$ and ${\mathfrak U}_q(\mathfrak{gl}_n).$ A short review on Young tableaux and the Schur-Weyl duality is presented in Subsection 5.3 (see for instance \cite{FultonHarris, Fulton} for a detailed exposition on these subjects).